aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 Aspose.Slides provides the [getWarningCallback](https://reference.aspose.com/slides/nodejs-java/aspose.slides/saveoptions/#getWarningCallback--) method under the [SaveOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/saveoptions/) class to allow you to detect font substitutions in a presentation to PDF conversion process.

-This Java code shows you how to detect font substitutions:
+This Javascript code shows you how to detect font substitutions:

 ```javascript
 ```